 Our model is based on Hopenhayn & Rogerson (1993) with foreign labor accumulation and endogenous firm entry and exit.
 Firms in the technology-intensive sector face heterogeneous idiosyncratic productivity shocks.
-While they can hire skilled domestic workers, they may also want to hire skilled foreign workers, for two reasons.
-First, foreign and domestic workers are imperfect substitutes, and access to foreign workers reduces the per-effective worker wage cost.
-Second, foreign workers are more productive than domestic
+While they can hire skilled domestic workers, they may also want to hire skilled foreign workers,

 4We measure the demand for foreign workers using LCAs.
 The first step for hiring foreign workers via the H-1B program requires the firm to file an LCA with the Department of Labor, in which one of the items that they need to specify is the number of foreign workers they would like to hire for a particular occupation.
 These LCAs signal vacancies or firm demand for skilled foreign labor.
 These are level-1 high-tech firms, of which 74 percent are from information technology (IT) services high-tech sectors, and the rest are manufacturing high-tech firms.
 Our definitions of manufacturing versus IT high-tech firms follow Decker et al. (2016b).
 5Appendix Figure C.1 shows that the number of young non-high-tech and high-tech sectors have faced different trends since the 2000s.
 Appendix Figure C.2 confirms the faster decline in the share of young high-tech firms compared to young non-high-tech firms in recent years.